tvharikrishna/HariKrishna__AI_Vision/README.md

 # ☢️ About this Repo

-<p align='justify'>This repository documents my journey through various projects related to cognitive perception using State-of-the-Art (SOTA) Deep Learning Models.
-Each project tackles unique perception problems, showcasing the application and effectiveness of deep learning techniques in interpreting and understanding visual data.</p>
+<p align='justify'>This repository meticulously documents my extensive journey through various projects related to cognitive perception using State-of-the-Art (SOTA) Deep Learning Models.
+Each project intricately tackles unique perception problems, showcasing the comprehensive application and unparalleled effectiveness of deep learning techniques in interpreting and understanding complex visual data.</p>